Christmas foods that are safe to eat when pregnant, plus the foods to avoid

-From the mince pies to the turkey, food and drink are the heart of so many of our Christmas traditions, and central to our festive celebrations.
+From the mince pies to the turkey, food and drink are the heart of so many of our Christmas traditions, and central to our festive celebrations, and Christmas food when pregnant can be hard to navigate.

-But when you’re expecting, it can be hard to know what to eat and Christmas foods that are not safe in pregnancy.
+When you’re expecting, it's important to know that some Christmas foods are not safe in pregnancy.
 With a few simple tweaks to the usual menu, you can adapt merry feasting to benefit your bump, and satisfy your taste buds too.

 We spoke to Henrietta Norton, a nutritional therapist and author of Your Pregnancy Nutrition Guide to find out exactly what you should, and shouldn't be eating this Christmas.